Dental Assisting & Radiology

 - Have internet access and know how to use a computer

-You should expect additional course costs if you live outside of Howard County.
+Students should expect additional course costs if residing outside of Howard County.

 After Completing Dental Assisting & Radiology